 - Gigli pasta - also known as campanelle pasta, this frilly bell-shaped pasta is well-suited to the creamy vegan white sauce, since the dairy-free sauce clings to the curly ribbons and gets trapped into the flower-shaped cones

-- Cauliflower - fresh cauliflower makes up the bulk of this sauce, keeping the béchamel-like sauce light and low in calories compared to a sauce made from only cashews or flour.
+- Cauliflower - fresh cauliflower makes up the bulk of this sauce, keeping the béchamel-like sauce light compared to a sauce made from only cashews or flour.
 It is also full of veggies before even adding your asparagus and mushrooms.
 Save time by using pre-cut cauliflower florets, if your grocery store carries them.

 - Raw cashews - cashews add richness and body to the sauce